BeanyTheCoder/react-signup-form/README.md

 ## Acknowledgments 🙏

-Thanks to [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for inspiration for the design of the signup form.
+- Thanks to [Fireship](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) for inspiration for the design of the signup form.

+- Thanks to [Haikei](https://app.haikei.app/) for the background image.

+- I used [Glass css](https://css.glass/) for the glassmorphic card

 ## Contact 📧